Skip to Content

 Jandy valve on the left.
 FLO2 valve on the right.

-Jandy valves are also available in 1.5-inch (37-mm) diameter pipe size and are typically found at pool and spa suppliers.
-They were not designed to be drain valves, but they work great for that purpose.
-However, they have not been tested and approved by IAPMO (International Association of Plumbing and Mechanical Officials) for that purpose, so some municipalities may not allow their use in permitted greywater-harvesting plumbing.
+Jandy and Pentair valves are also available in 1.5-inch (37-mm) diameter pipe size and are typically found at pool and spa suppliers.
+They were not designed to be drain/waste/vent valves, but they work great for that purpose.
+However, as they have not been tested and approved by IAPMO (International Association of Plumbing and Mechanical Officials) for that purpose, some municipalities may not allow their use in permitted greywater-harvesting plumbing.
+Though the valves are tested and listed for higher performance conditions, such as pressurized pool and spa systems.

 FLO2 valves, available at www.flo2valves.com, have been tested and approved by IAPMO for any drain/waste/vent application – including any permitted greywater-harvesting plumbing, so they should be allowed anywhere for permitted greywater-harvesting plumbing.